davealexis/pyseesv/README.md

 from seesv import DelimitedFile
 ...

-with DelimitedFile('/path/to/test.csv') as csvFile:
+with DelimitedFile('/path/to/test.csv') as csv_file:
     ...
-    # Array of column headers is available as csvFile.header
+    # Array of column headers is available as csv_file.header

     # Get 1,000 rows starting from row 25,000
-    for row in csvFile.getRows(25000, 1000):
+    for row in csv_file.get_rows(25000, 1000):
         # work with row
 ```